atularen/ngx-monaco-editor/README.md

+A maintained version of the ngx-monaco-editor wrapper

-# Monaco Editor Component for Angular 2 and above.
+# Monaco Editor Component for Angular

- - Angular <= 4: v3.x.x
- - Angular 5: v5.x.x
- - Angular 6: v6.x.x
- - Angular 7: v7.x.x
- - Angular 8: v8.x.x
- - Angular 9: v9.x.x
+- Angular 9 and above

 Using this Module you can utilize the Monaco Editor as an Angular Component.
 Feel free to contribute, raise feature requests and make it better.